 As a general rule, pupils are not allowed to use the school phones except in emergency situations or to request a Step 4 conference.
 Likewise, we will not call children out of class to accept phone calls except in emergencies.
 Arrangements for children to go to another child's home after school, and similar situations, should be handled with a note before school whenever possible.
-We will be glad to deliver messages to pupils when parents must change plans without warning.
+We will be glad to deliver messages to students when parents must change plans without warning.

-Cell Phones: During the school day, telecommunication devices will be turned off and kept in backpacks.
-Students are responsible for devices they bring to school.
+Cell Phones, Smart watches, electronic devices and other disruptive devices: During the school day (from time of morning drop off until afternoon pickup/bus boarding), telecommunication devices will be turned off and kept in backpacks.

+Students are responsible for the devices they bring to school.
 The District shall not be responsible for loss, theft or destruction of devices brought onto school property.

 At Finley Elementary we require that students turn off cell phones during school hours and place the cell phones in their backpacks.
+These devices may also be turned in to the office for safekeeping and picked up at the end of the day.
 Cell phones may not be kept in their clothing or be in their possession during class or on the playground.
 Students shall comply with any additional rules included in the student handbooks concerning the appropriate use of telecommunication or other electronic devices.